Electric-Jam/AD_prediction_blood/README.md

-# AD prediction from exRNA in blood
+# Alzheimer's Disease prediction from exRNA in blood

-The goal of this project is to predict Alzheimer Disease using blood extracellular RNA.
+The goal of this project is to predict Alzheimer Disease (AD) using blood extracellular RNA sequencing data.
+Currently, no gene panel is found to be able to reproducibly classify AD and control subjects across multiple research cohorts.

 We have 3 studies available:
 - Data from our SILVER-seq technique.
 - Data from [Toden et al.](https://advances.sciencemag.org/content/6/50/eabb1654) published on Bioproject at [this link](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA574438/).
 - Data from [Burgos et al.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0094839) uploaded on dbGaP and downloadable under official request.